netobserv/netobserv.github.io/content/posts/2025-06-26-whats-new-1-9/index.md

 ## Flowlogs-pipeline filter

 Flowlogs-pipeline filter lets you filter data after it has been enriched with Kubernetes information.
-It can filter logs (Loki data), metrics (Prometheus data), or logs to be exported, which corresponds to the outputTarget field (Figure 4) when configuring a FlowCollector instance.
-In the FlowCollectors form view, scroll down to the **Processor configuration** section and click to open it.
+It can filter logs (Loki data), metrics (Prometheus data), or logs to be exported, which corresponds to the **outputTarget** field (Figure 4) when configuring a FlowCollector instance.
+In the FlowCollector form view, scroll down to the **Processor configuration** section and click to open it.
 Then click **Filters** and then **Add Filters**.
 You can also set a different sampling value than the one used by the eBPF Agent.

 The query uses a simple query language that supports 8 comparison operators, the 6 standard ones (`=`, `!=`, `>`, `>=`, `<`, `<=`), plus two more to match or not match a regular expression (`=~`, `!~`).
 It can check if a field exists or not (`with(field)`, `without(field)`.
 Finally, the query language allows `and` and `or` with parentheses to specify precedence for more complex expressions.

 ![Flowlogs-pipeline filters config](flowlogs-filters-config.png)<br>
 Figure 4: Flowlogs-pipeline filters configuration

 Don't confuse this with the eBPF flow filter, which happens at a much earlier stage at the packet level.
-The drawback is that flowlogs pipeline filter doesn't benefit as much as eBPF flow filter because part of the processing of flows has already happened.
+Flowlogs-pipeline filter doesn't benefit as much from a resource savings as eBPF flow filter because part of the processing of flows has already happened.
 To get a list of field names for the query, click a row in the Traffic flows table and then click the **Raw** tab.

-Here's an example query to include only "netobserv" traffic.
+Here's a query to include only "netobserv" traffic.

 ```
 SrcK8S_Namespace="netobserv" or DestK8S_Namespace="netobserv"